ScrappyCocco/PlanetCoasterXMLMerge/README.md

 ### Prerequisites (How to download and execute)

-To execute this program you need Java, you can Download Java at https://www.java.com/download/
+To execute this program you need Java, you can Download Java [Here](https://www.java.com/download/)

+If you want to re-compile the program, you need the JDK, you can download it [Here](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-To run the code you can compile and execute with those 2 commands in cmd
+To run the program you can compile and execute it with those 2 commands in cmd:

 ```
 javac *.java